layercak3/mpv-notification-osd/README.md

 * `close`: Disarm the timer and close the notification.
 * `open`: Force the notification to stay open until the `close` message is sent.
+* `reload-config`: Reload the configuration file (and apply runtime options over it).

 ## Script options